Docs

 mobileMenuBackground: "bg-accent",

-mobileMenuForeground: "text-accent-foreground"
+mobileMenuForeground: "text-accent-foreground",

 };

 • Description: Customize the background and foreground colors for different sections of the navbar.
-Use the sectionColors prop to override the default color values.

 • Property Descriptions: